markusstocker/LaTeX101/README.md

 \end{frame}
 ```

 Try to place the content of your article into these columns.
-You may need to move around blocks in order to fit the poster.
+You may need to move around or remove unnecessary blocks in order to fit your content on the poster.

 ### Hands-on IV

 In this fourth hands-on, we look at collaborative writing with LaTeX.
 Specifically, we use [Overleaf](https://www.overleaf.com/) to edit our default article and test the possibility to work on the article collaboratively.
 Second, we demonstrate how [Git](https://git-scm.com/) can be used to work collaboratively on LaTeX documents.

-For both services you will need to register.
+For both services you will need to create accounts.
 Overleaf supports a number of social logins to make sign up easier.
 I use ORCID.
 Once signed up/in, you can create new projects or upload your zip archived LaTeX project.
 Try uploading your LaTeX article.

 Similarly to Google Docs, Overleaf allows you to share your document by adding collaborators.
 You can test this feature by inviting fellow students.
 Try to collaborate on changing the article.
 In particular, try to use the `changes` package to track changes you make.
 For this, you need to add the package to the preamble, add yourself and your collaborators as authors using the following command